-Prior to the performance on any work at a DOE-Owned or controlled site, the recipient shall contact the site facility manager for information on DOE and site specific ES&H requirements.
+Prior to the performance on any work at a DOE-owned or controlled site, the recipient shall contact the site facility manager for information on DOE and site-specific ES&H requirements.

-The recipient shall apply this provision to all subrecipient at any tier.
+The recipient shall apply this provision to all subrecipients at any tier.

-10. Evaluation and Administration by Non-Federal Personnel
+VIII.B.11.
+Evaluation and Administration by Non-Federal Personnel conduct routine, nondiscretionary administrative activities.

-In conducting the merit review evaluation, the Government may seek the advice of qualified non- Federal personnel as reviewers.
-The Government may also use non-Federal personnel to conduct routine, nondiscretionary administrative activities.
 The applicant, by submitting its application, consents to the use of non-Federal reviewers/administrators.
-Non-Federal reviewers must sign conflict of interest and non-disclosure agreements prior to reviewing an application.
-Personnel conducting administrative activities must sign a non-disclosure agreement.
+Non-Federal reviewers must sign a conflict-of-interest agreement and a certificate of confidentiality prior to reviewing an application.
+Non-Federal personnel conducting administrative activities must sign a non-disclosure agreement.
 Data contained in successful and unsuccessful applications may be used by the Government for completing studies required by §9 of the Small Business Act, 15 U.S.C. §638, as amended.
-The results of these studies will be available to the public, but will not include information that identifies individual small business applicants.
+The results of these studies will be available to the public but will not include information that identifies individual small business applicants.